Skip to content

 Photo: Rakoon / Wikimedia Commons, CC0 - commons.wikimedia.org/wiki/File:DSC_2811_athens_airport_passport_control_2018.jpg

-Most visitors do not need a visa for Montenegro: citizens of the EU, the UK, the US, Canada, Australia and dozens of other countries can enter visa-free and stay up to 90 days in any 180-day period.
-You need a passport (an EU ID card works for some nationals), and once you arrive you must be registered with the local police or tourist office within 24 hours - something hotels do for you automatically.
-Montenegro is not in the EU or the Schengen Area, so the new EU ETIAS authorisation is not required to enter the country itself, though it will matter if you fly via an EU airport like Dubrovnik.
+Most visitors don’t need a visa for Montenegro: citizens of the EU, the UK, the US, Canada, Australia and dozens of other countries enter visa-free and stay up to 90 days in any 180-day period.
+You need a passport that meets the validity rules below (an EU ID card works for some nationals, usually for a shorter stay), and once you arrive you must be registered with the local tourist office or police within 24 hours - hotels do this for you; private stays often don’t.
+Montenegro is not in the EU or Schengen, so ETIAS is not an entry condition for Montenegro itself.

 Disclaimer - verify before you travel.
-This is general guidance, last reviewed on 28 June 2026.
-Entry rules can change, sometimes at short notice.
-Always confirm the current requirements for your nationality on official sources - the Government of Montenegro portal (gov.me) and your own country’s foreign ministry - before booking or travelling.
-Where a detail is nationality-specific, check it for your passport rather than relying on a general summary.
+General guidance, last checked 7 August 2026.
+Entry rules change, sometimes at short notice.
+Confirm the current requirements for your nationality on official sources - gov.me visas, gov.me entry requirements and your own country’s foreign ministry - before you book.
+Nationality-specific details must be checked for your passport, not taken from a blog summary.

 Do you need a visa for Montenegro?

-For most Western travellers, no. Montenegro lets citizens of a long list of countries “enter, transit through and stay in Montenegro for up to 90 days… without a visa,” in the words of the government’s visa page.
-In practice that visa-free list covers the EU and Schengen states, the UK, the US, Canada, Australia, New Zealand, Japan and many more - broadly the same set of nationalities that already travel visa-free across Europe.
+For most Western travellers, no. Montenegro lets citizens of a long published list “enter, transit through and stay in Montenegro for up to 90 days… without a visa,” in the words of the government visa page (checked 9 August 2026).
+In practice that list covers the EU and Schengen states, the UK, the US, Canada, Australia, New Zealand, Japan and many more - broadly the same nationalities that already travel visa-free across much of Europe.

-• It is tied to your nationality, not your residence.
+• Nationality, not residence.
 A passport from a visa-exempt country is what counts.
-If your passport is from a country that is not on the visa-free list, you may need a visa, or you may be admitted on the strength of a valid multiple-entry Schengen, US or UK visa - Montenegro recognises some of these.
-Because this is exactly the kind of rule that changes, check the current position for your passport on gov.me before you travel.
+If your passport is not on the list, you may need a Montenegrin visa - or you may be admitted for up to 30 days on a valid Schengen, US, UK, Irish, Australian, Canadian, Japanese, New Zealand, Bulgarian or Romanian visa (or a residence permit from those places), per the same gov.me page.
+That 30-day path is exactly the kind of rule that changes: check your passport on gov.me before you travel.

-• It is a tourist/visitor allowance.
-The visa-free stay is for tourism and short visits.
-Working, studying or staying long-term needs the appropriate residence or work permit - a separate process.
+• Tourist / short visit only.
+Visa-free entry is for tourism and short visits.
+Working, studying or staying long-term needs the right residence or work permit - see the digital nomad visa if that’s your route.

-• No fee, no application, no eVisa for visa-exempt travellers.
-If you are on the visa-free list, there is nothing to apply for in advance and nothing to pay at the border.
-Be wary of any third-party site charging for a “Montenegro entry permit” - for visa-exempt nationals, none exists.
+• No fee and no eVisa for visa-exempt travellers.
+If you’re on the visa-free list, there’s nothing to apply for in advance and nothing to pay at the border for the visa itself.
+Be wary of third-party sites selling a “Montenegro entry permit” to visa-exempt nationals - for that group, none exists.

 The road border crossing booths and customs building on the Montenegro-Croatia frontier